OliciaIan/Laboratory-2/README.md

 Content for experiment 9 goes here.

 - Introduction
-- Circuit diagram(refer to the file with the same name for pictures)
+- Circuit diagram(refer to the file)
+- Circuit Set Up(refer to the file)
+- Results(refer to the file)
-- Results
+- File
 - Conclusion

 </details>